kunj-bosamia/myindiaa-assignment/readme.md

 ### Product
 - **GET /api/products**: Retrieve products with optional search, limit, and pagination.
 - **GET /api/products/:id**: Retrieve a single product.
+- **POST /api/products/**: Add new product in the db (only admins can use this api).
+- **PUT /api/products/:id**: Update a product object in the db liking updating the price , stock , name or description (only admins can use this api).

 ### Order
 - **GET /api/orders**: Retrieve orders (admin sees all, user sees own).
 - **GET /api/orders/:id**: Retrieve specific order details (admin can access any / non admin can only access orders owned by them).
 - **POST /api/orders**: Create a new order.
 - **PUT /api/orders/:id**: Admin can update status or updates field only , non admin can update shippingAddress field only
+- **POST /api/orders/:id**: Cancel an order.

 ### Redirect urls of stripe
 - **POST /api/orders/payment-success**: Handle successful payment updates.